-13.58 Agencies that undertake public consultation on specific policy proposals for which they are responsible are required to publish details of how and to whom comments may be made (s 8(2)(f)).
-This requirement applies whenever an agency administers or establishes a public consultation arrangement in the course of developing a specific policy proposal.

-13.59 Section 8(2)(f) applies to public consultation arrangements of a broad kind, including consultation:

-- undertaken by an agency when making a legislative instrument, as required by the Legislative Instruments Act 2003 s 17 - undertaken by an agency in preparing a regulatory impact statement, in accordance with the Australian Government Guide to Regulation3 - that an agency has decided to undertake for a specific policy development purpose - under an arrangement that an agency has established to enable members of the public to provide ongoing comment on an existing policy or program that is administered by the agency.

-13.60 As s 8(2)(f) applies to a policy development activity 'for which the agency is responsible', it can apply even though the obligation to consult is formally imposed by statute upon a minister or statutory officer.
-For example, the Gene Technology Act 2000 s 22 provides that the Ministerial Council in developing policy principles may consult with 'such industry groups ... and such environmental, consumer and other groups as the
+- 13.82 Agencies that undertake public consultation on specific policy proposals for which they are responsible are required to publish details of how and to whom comments may be made (s 8(2)(f)).
+This requirement applies whenever an agency administers or establishes a public consultation arrangement in the course of developing a specific policy proposal. - 13.83 Section 8(2)(f) applies to public consultation arrangements of a broad kind, including consultation: - undertaken by an agency when making a legislative instrument, as required by the Legislative Instruments Act 2003 s 17 - undertaken by an agency in preparing a regulatory impact statement, in accordance with the Australian Government Guide to Regulation10 - that an agency has decided to undertake for a specific policy development purpose - under an arrangement that an agency has established to enable members of the public to provide ongoing comment on an existing policy or program that is administered by the agency. - 13.84 Because s 8(2)(f) applies to policy development activity 'for which the agency is responsible', it can apply even if the obligation to consult is formally imposed by statute upon a minister or statutory officer.
+For example, the Gene Technology Act 2000 s 22 provides that the Ministerial Council in developing policy principles may consult with 'such industry groups ... and such environmental, consumer and other groups as the Ministerial Council considers appropriate'.
+The Australian Government agency that is carrying out that consultation for the Ministerial Council may need to publish details of that consultation. - 13.85 There is no requirement to publish details of consultation that does not contribute to policy development.
+For example, s 8(2)(f) would not ordinarily apply to consultation undertaken by the Australian Heritage Council pursuant to the Environment Protection and Biodiversity Conservation Act 1999 s 14, which requires the Council to consult a State before a property within that State is declared to be a World Heritage property. - 13.86 If an agency has established an online consultation process for a specific policy proposal, the agency's IPS entry should link to this process.

-3 Available at www.cuttingredtape.gov.au/handbook/australian-government-guide-regulation.

-Ministerial Council considers appropriate'.
-The Australian Government agency that is carrying out that consultation for the Ministerial Council may need to publish details of that consultation.

-13.61 There is no requirement to publish consultation exercises that do not contribute to policy development.
-For example, s 8(2)(f) would not ordinarily apply to consultation undertaken by the Australian Heritage Council pursuant to the Australian Heritage Council Act 2003 s 22, which requires the Council to provide a reasonable opportunity to comment to the owner or occupier of a place that is proposed for inclusion in the register of the National Estate.
-Nor would s 8(2)(f) apply in carrying out the obligation imposed by the Environment Protection and Biodiversity Conservation Act 1999 s 14, to consult a State before a property within that State is declared to be a World Heritage property.

-13.62 If an agency has established an online consultation process for a specific policy proposal, the agency's IPS entry should link to this process.
-The Australian Government Web Guide provides further information about online consultation and Government 2.0 tools.4